 Embarking on your first foray into beekeeping can be daunting – it can feel like there is so much to learn.
 At one time or another everyone in Flow HQ was a nervous newbie.
 Here are some of our tips to make your journey buzz more smoothly.

 Find a beekeeping mentor and/or buddy

 Although it is possible to learn through research, there's nothing like learning experientially.
-If possible, pair up with someone who lives locally and has some beekeeping experience.
-It can help steady any nerves you may have, as well as answer any of the (many) questions that you have about looking after your bees and hive.
+Pairing up with someone who lives locally and who has some beekeeping experience can help steady any nerves, as well as help to answer any of the (many) questions that you have about looking after your bees and hive.

 Join the club

-Your local beekeeping club members can be invaluable for acquiring knowledge and the skills required to keep bees.
+Local beekeeping club members can be invaluable for acquiring the knowledge and skills required to keep bees.

-From pest and diseases, to laws and regulations, and general beekeeping know-how, your local beekeeping club should be able to support you in becoming an educated, responsible and passionate beekeeper.
+From pests and diseases to laws and regulations and general beekeeping know-how, your local beekeeping club should be able to support you in becoming an educated, responsible and passionate beekeeper.